 NEW BALTIMORE, PENNSYLVANIA

 Non-cyclists view many hills, if not all hills, as something they wouldn’t ride on a bike.
-I knew that I could not rely on outside intel to make the determination if this was a safe route for the 4K.
+I knew that I could not rely on outside intel to make the determination if this was a safe route for my friends’ ride.
 I had to see it, and ride it, for myself.

 I went exploring and first started up Wambaugh Hollow Road, part of the Pennsylvania Bike S Route over the mountain.
 I remembered on Google Maps that near the top of the climb a road connected with Imgrund Mountain Road.
 Except that it didn’t.

 I met a local and when I asked about the road that connected to Imgrund Mountain Road he told me there may have been an old hunting trail through there but assured me the only road over the mountain started back at the base off of New Baltimore Road.
 And then he looked at me in disbelief when I told him I was going to ride up it.
 Not to be outdone, then his “friendly” dog chased me, nipping at my heels.

 I descended back to New Baltimore Road and found the entrance to Imgrund Mountain Road.
 I saw gravel.
 Dirt.
 Rocks.
 And a forest floor.
 My immediate thought was “no way.”
 I almost turned back knowing the answer.

 But my next thought was to see just how far I could go.
 So I started up the road.
 The first half-mile was rough.
 By rough I mean hard.
 The surface was mixed stones and dirt and even some water flowing down it creating gullies, so I couldn’t get any rhythm pedaling.
 I was trying to find a line that would do the least damage to my wheels.